Perfect Days: Release

 Perfect Days was selected to compete for the Palme d'Or at the 2023 Cannes Film Festival, where it had its world premiere on 25 May.
 It was also invited to the 27th Lima Film Festival in the Acclaimed section, where it was screened on 11 August 2023.
 Subsequent screenings were held at the 2023 Toronto International Film Festival and 2023 New York Film Festival.

 World sales were handled by The Match Factory, with Neon distributing the film in the United States, and Mubi distributing the film in the United Kingdom, Ireland, Turkey and Latin America.

 Perfect Days was released in Germany on 21 December 2023 by DCM, and in Japan on 22 December by Bitters End.
 The film was released in the U.S. on 7 February 2024.

-The film is available on home video from the Criterion Collection.
+The film is available on home video from The Criterion Collection.

 Reception

 Critical response

-Koji Yakusho's performance received universal acclaim with him winning the Cannes Film Festival Award For Best Actor and many considering that he was disregarded for an Academy Award nomination.
+Koji Yakusho's performance received universal acclaim with him winning the Cannes Film Festival Award For Best Actor.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 184 reviews, with an average rating of 8.3/10.
 The website's critics consensus reads, "An absorbing slice-of-life drama led by a remarkable Kôji Yakusho performance, Perfect Days adds a quietly soaring gem to director/co-writer Wim Wenders' estimable filmography."
 Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 38 critics, indicating "generally favorable" reviews.

 Hsin Wang of FIPRESCI described the film as Wim Wenders' lifetime masterpiece.
 German film journalist Dieter Oßwald wrote, "With furious ease, Wenders succeeds in making a rather perfect film."
-Wendy Ide of The Guardian called Perfect Days "Wim Wenders's best film in years," praising the film for being "as much a manifesto as a movie...advocating not just a new way of looking, but of new way of living."
-Kōji Yakusho's performance drew acclaim for his ability to "convey an extraordinarily rich interior life, almost entirely without leaning on dialogue."
+Wendy Ide of The Guardian called Perfect Days "Wim Wenders's best film in years", praising the film for being "as much a manifesto as a movie...advocating not just a new way of looking, but of new way of living."

+Kōji Yakusho's performance drew critical acclaim, with Ide praising him for his ability to "convey an extraordinarily rich interior life, almost entirely without leaning on dialogue."
+Mansur Zeynalov of Taste of Cinema considered that he was disregarded for an Academy Award for Best Actor nomination.

-In 2025, it ranked number 83 on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century."
+In 2025, it ranked number 83 on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century".